 Cat Girl Synth Ken Stone designs really great modules, from "building block" type stuff like power supplies, VCAs, and LFOs all the way up to Super Psycho LFOs and Bi-N-Tic Filters.
-He does a good job of explaining how they work, and also sells high-quality PCBs.
+He does a good job of explaining how they work.
+PCBs now sold through ELBY Designs.

 Synth DIY with PIC microprocessors Tom Wiltshire's well documented ADSR and LFO projects, both built around the cheap but powerful PIC16F684 chip.
 I'm sorta surprised there isn't more of this sort of thing going on.
 Maybe I should get on that.

 PAIA Electronics Synth, and musical in general, DIY starts here.
 Very high Bang/Buck ratio.
 I learned how to solder by putting together PAIA's Fatman, 9700 series modular, and Vocoder kits (all of which are in this picture)...

 The Electronic Peasant A site dedicated to building cool synth gear out of recycled junk.
 I've been a fan since I stumbled upon his ribbon controller project, simple enough that *i* could build it. and now doug blows my mind with his new banjo controller project!
 Holy Smokes!

 weirdo web experiments